leonawicz/tabr/README.md

   - Offers inclusion (or exclusion) of formal music staves above tab staves, such as treble and bass clef staves for complete rhythm and timing information.
+  - If music staff is included, the tab staff can be suppressed, e.g., for vocal tracks.
   - Track-specific setup for features like instrument type, tuning and supplemental music staves.
   - Provides common notation such as slide, bend, hammer on, pull off,